 Issue Six: Are We Post-Theoretical?
 (2020)

-We are excited to present this new issue of Different Visions featuring four essays that engage with the relevance of theory to medieval art history-and to art history in general-today.
+We are excited to present this new issue of Different Visions featuring four essays that engage with the relevance of theory to medieval art history – and to art history in general – today.
 The essays were inspired by Gerald Guest’s session at the 2019 International Congress on Medieval Studies at Western Michigan University in Kalamazoo entitled “Medieval Art History: Are We Post-Theoretical?”
-The four essays, as well as a conversation between the four authors, will be available in July.
+The issue also includes a conversation between the four authors.

 Jennifer Borland, Oklahoma State University and Nancy Thompson, St. Olaf College.
-Introduction to the Issue.
+Introduction: Relaunching Different Visions.

 Gerald B. Guest, John Carroll University.
 Embodiment and Devotion in the Très Riches Heures (or, the Possibilities of a Post-Theoretical Art History).